 An overview of the project can be downloaded here (pdf 1MB).

-This project is a collaboration between Medicine, Space Science and Atmospheric Chemistry at the University of Leicester.
+This project is a collaboration between Medicine, Space Science, Atmospheric Chemistry at the University of Leicester and a number of Industry partners.
 We focus on diagnosis in emergency care - an area of medicine where there is often not time to use conventional diagnostic methods and clinical decisions about treatment have to be made without the doctor having the full information about the patient's condition.

 The non-invasive detection of disease.
 Correlation of measurements with traditional diagnosis, leading to derivation of disease symptoms and leading to bespoke 'Point of Care' devices.

 Because invasive measurement/monitoring can be unpleasant, can lead to complications, infection and possible exposure to radiation.
 False positives and negatives can be produced and is conventional diagnostics can be time consuming with some results not being available for several days.

 Will utilise the smell of disease, the look of disease and feeling the “pulse” using state of the art instrumentation installed in a resuscitation bay in the Emergency Department.